JDMullally/FishGame/Fish/Planning/referee.md

 `Date:` 10/26/2020

+From Fish.Com, a Plan, a Referee should be able to do the following.
+- A referee supervises an individual game after being handed a number of players
+- The referee sets up a board and interacts with the players according to the interface protocol.
+- It removes a player—really its penguins—that fails or cheats.
+- When the game is over, it reports the outcome of the game and the failing and cheating players
+- during the game it may need to inform game observers of on-going actions.

+Internally, a Referee must be able to create a GameState by creating a GameBoard with a given number of Players.

+The creation a of a new Referee must create a custom GameBoard and create a GameState with only those given players.
+The dimensions and properties of the created GameBoard is up to the Referee to decide.

 A Referee should be able to do the following in order to interact properly with our API:

 - Get a copy of the current Game State when called on by a Player